-A candidate's application cannot be processed without a $100 deposit.
-The deposit is nonrefundable unless we are unable to accept the candidate in which case a $75 refund will be made (see our refund policy).
-The $100 application deposit does apply to the total tuition due for accepted students.
+A candidate's application cannot be processed without a $200 deposit.
+After submitting the application, the applicant will be redirected to a Shop WMU page to pay the deposit.
+Please pay it immediately after submitting the application.
+The deposit is nonrefundable unless we are unable to accept the candidate in which case a $100 refund will be made (see our refund policy).
+The $200 application deposit does apply to the total tuition due for accepted students.

 All candidates must audition for admission by sending a recorded audition with their application.
 Please contact us if you plan to upload a recording to YouTube or other internet source that you would like to use.
 Because enrollments are often competitive, candidates should give as much attention as possible to the quality of their recordings.

 - Woodwind, brass and percussion candidates should record a two-octave chromatic scale (percussionists on the mallet keyboard of their choice) as well as a "festival" solo piece (with or without accompaniment) which demonstrates both lyrical and technical playing.

 - String candidates should record a solo piece from the violin, viola, cello or double bass repertoire (accompaniment optional) representing their current technical and musical abilities.

 - Vocalists should record two accompanied, classical art songs in contrasting style such as those used for the typical state solo and ensemble festivals.
 Popular songs, music theater and jazz are not appropriate for the Seminar program audition.